 However, if you wish to watch TV in your room you must pay for your own TV licence.
 You require a TV licence no matter what device you watch or record live TV.
 More information can be found at www.tvlicensing.co.uk

-High-speed internet and wifi throughout the building(s), including bedrooms and ethernet cable connection in bedrooms.
+Free high-speed internet and wifi is available throughout the building(s), including bedrooms.
+Please check individual property pages for contracted Wi-Fi speeds.